Investor demand boosts Canada maple bond outlook, case for index inclusion

 TORONTO (Reuters) - A jump in maple bond issuance this year is improving chances the instruments will be added to a key benchmark debt index, with more foreign companies expected to tap the Canadian dollar debt market as investor interest in diversifying holdings drives demand, some fund managers said.

-A slew of global companies, including Apple Inc (AAPL.O), McDonald’s Corp (MCD.N) and Walt Disney Co (DIS.N), have set the maple bond market on fire, with year-to-date issuance of C$15 billion ($11.6 billion), triple that of last year.
+A slew of global companies, including Apple Inc, McDonald’s Corp and Walt Disney Co, have set the maple bond market on fire, with year-to-date issuance of C$15 billion ($11.6 billion), triple that of last year.

 The flurry of maple bonds - Canadian dollar-denominated debt issued by foreign companies - is helping money managers branch out from Canadian bank debt, which accounts for about 40 percent of the Canadian corporate bond index.

-“They’re strong, well-rated ... companies that give us good diversification from our domestic market,” said fund manager Bill Girard at 1832 Asset Management LP, which bought into Apple, McDonald’s and PepsiCo Inc (PEP.N) maple bonds.
+“They’re strong, well-rated ... companies that give us good diversification from our domestic market,” said fund manager Bill Girard at 1832 Asset Management LP, which bought into Apple, McDonald’s and PepsiCo Inc maple bonds.

 Domestic investor demand for maple bonds also comes as Canadian banks shift some of their debt issuance to the United States and Europe.